Standard Components

 (TODO) Declare a Dune

-function (TODO: provide link to odoc documentation) which will handle all the details of spawning ocamlc on the OCaml source code you installed into<share>/work-files/
+log_spawn_onerror_exitfunction (TODO: provide link to odoc documentation) which will handle all the details of spawning ocamlc on the OCaml source code you installed into<share>/work-files/.